claire-west/svstudio-manual/docs/parameters/parameters-panel.md

 Disabled is the most "zoomed in", while 4x is the largest multiplier of the visible range, and is therefore more "zoomed out".

-### 4. Primary Parameter
+### 4. Editing Parameter
-The current parameter being edited.
+The current parameter being edited in the foreground of the parameters panel.

-### 5. Secondary Parameter
+### 5. Display Parameter
-A parameter to display for reference behind the current primary parameter.
+A parameter to display for reference behind the current editing parameter.

-### 6. Secondary Parameter Curve
+### 6. Display Parameter Curve
-The curve associated with the selected secondary (display) parameter.
+The curve associated with the selected display (background) parameter.

-### 7. Primary Parameter Curve
+### 7. Editing Parameter Curve
-The curve associated with the selected primary (editing) parameter.
+The curve associated with the selected editing (foreground) parameter.

 ### 8. Curve Type
-Select different behaviors for interpolating the curve between nodes.
+Select different behaviors for interpolating the curve between points.

-### 9. Swap Primary and Secondary
+### 9. Swap Editing and Display
-Swap the primary (editing) and secondary (display) parameters.
+Swap the editing (foreground) and display (background) parameters.

 ## Multiple Parameter Panels